Camera's Web Interface

 On this page it's possible to perform a Firmware (OS version) over-the-air (OTA) upgrade.

-Here you can see all installed applications, their status, version and also here you can start/stop or uninstall an application using the vertical 3-dot menu next to application's name:
+Here you can see all installed applications, their status, version and also here you can start/stop an application by clicking the toggle button next to application's name:

 Section for setting up an IoT gateway functionality.
 More in-depth details on IoT Gateway can be found on this page.